trongbang86/basic-grunt/README.md

 - Split tasks into smaller files instead of defining in Gruntfile.js
 - Font Awesome
 - grunt-usemin is used to minimise bower dependencies' files such as javascript and css files

+A sample AngularJS project is also implemented with the following highlights:
+- Top menu with dropdowns
+- Controllers
+- A set of different UI components such as tables, forms
+- Single Page Application
+- Angular Route is used
+- A configuration file to share data across our web app